-You can withdraw some or all of your money at any time prior to the Payout Start Date.
+You can withdraw some or all of your Contract Value at any time prior to the Payout Start Date.
 You may not make any withdrawals or surrender your Contract once the Payout Phase has begun.

 You must specify the Guarantee Period from which you would like to withdraw your money.
-If the amount you withdraw reduces the amount invested in any Guarantee Period to less than \$1,000, we will treat the withdrawal request as a request to withdraw the entire amount in that Guarantee Period.
+The minimum you may withdraw is \$50.
+If the amount you withdraw reduces the amount invested in any Guarantee Period to less than \$100, we will treat the withdrawal request as a request to withdraw the entire amount in that Guarantee Period.

 The amount you receive may be reduced by a withdrawal charge, income tax withholding, and any premium taxes.
 The amount you receive may be increased or reduced by a Market Value Adjustment.

-If you request a total withdrawal, we may require you to return your Contract to us.
+If you request a total withdrawal, you must return your Contract to us.